In 1973 Arab Oil Embargo, showed interest in day lighting in the United States first, but it was at a low level of effort.

 Day Light Factor Computation

-Day light factor is defined as the ration between external Illuminance levels to the room inside Illuminance level at a particular point inside the room.
+Day light factor is defined as the ratio between external Illuminance levels to the room inside Illuminance level at a particular point inside the room.

 DF is expressed in percentage.